jeancarl/tjbot-labs/conversational-robot/node-red/README.md

     ![](assets/1.7.png)

 7. Copy the API Key into the field back in the Node-RED editor under the **Speech to Text** section.
+Ensure the location of the service instance is selected in the dropdown.

     ![](assets/1.8.png)